AmineDjeghri/awesome-os-setup/README.md

 - <ins>ssh key</ins> : generate an ssh key with `ssh-keygen -t rsa` (when prompted, enter an empty password if you want, key name can stay the same)
 Open file your_home_directory/.ssh/id_rsa.pub (example `C:\Users\AmineDjeghri\.ssh` with your favorite text editor to see the key.
 - <ins>Pycharm Jupyter Notebook</ins> : Use the one provided in Pycharm.
 It provides better autocomplete.
-- <ins>Free Cloud GPU </ins> Google Colab you can either put your git repositories inside google drive to use them in colab, or directly import git repo inside colab without google drive
+- <ins>Free Cloud GPU </ins> Google Colab/Kaggle you can either put your git repositories inside google drive to use them in colab, or   git clone inside colab.
 - <ins>Filezilla</ins> : for SFTP (work with private key: add it in edit/connection/sftp or use pageant)
 - Git emojis: https://gitmoji.dev/
 - Latex Handwriting recognition: https://detexify.kirelabs.org/classify.html